marvingregormrzyglod/marvingregormrzyglod/README.md

 # Jesus is King

+I am a game developer who quit his career to dedicate his life and work to Jesus Christ.

+Currently working on:
+-
 <!--
 **marvingregormrzyglod/marvingregormrzyglod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.